 For their children’s future, parents have a choice between public schools (60 to 80 students per classroom) or private establishments (distant and expensive).

-As an alternative, Vellai Thamarai proposes a quality education that is accessible and free of charge with classes of 20 students.
+As an alternative, Vellai Thamarai proposes a quality education that is accessible with classes of 20 students.

 For these children, boys and girls on a parity basis, this education disrupts the recurring of precocious and unqualified work.